FontysICT-sem1

 Person person = new Person("Pietje Puk");

-int age = person.age; // so this does NOT work!
+int age = person.age; // This does NOT work!

-can be created that returns the value of field
+Of course, in the class Person, a method can be created that returns the value of the field age, a so-called getter method:

 {